johnhenry/http-store/readme.md

 HTTP Key-Value Store on top of MongoDB

+##Features
+- Connect to a MongoDB Instance using HTTP and Web Sockets
+- Due and dequeue data in a simple

 ##Deploy

 You can easily deploy this application to multiple environments.
+You can run an instance locally

+###Prerequesites
+Befor you deploy anywhere, you must have a mongodb server running somewhere.

 ###Deploy on Heroku
 1. Click Here: